-The Best Trader Joe’s Items for Easy, Healthy Summer Entertaining According to Dietitians
+The Best Trader Joe’s Items for Easy, Healthy Summer Entertaining

 Say what you will about the other seasons, but in our opinion, summer is the best time of the year.
-We love cookouts, picnics, pool parties, beach trips, lake adventures, river swimming… anything that involves being outside in the summer enjoying time with friends and family.
+We love cookouts, picnics, pool parties, beach trips, lake adventures, river swimming… anything that involves being outside in the summer and enjoying time with friends and family.
 But sometimes the go-to appetizers we think of when entertaining — creamy dips, crispy wings, and cheesy fries — can feel pretty heavy and greasy in our stomachs.
 When we’re trying to enjoy ourselves on sticky-hot days, they’re the last thing we need.

 However, we still need to nourish ourselves during the summer and we need to feed our guests… if we want them to come back, at any rate.
 We think that Trader Joe’s is the best spot for picking up easy, healthy products that taste fantastic.
 They have a wide range of options that make better-for-you foods that are still super fun and perfect for summer entertaining.